percona/percona-everest-backend/README.md

 ## Creating Kubernetes cluster

-You need to have a publicly accessible Kubernetes cluster to try Everest.
-You can go with EKS, GKE.
-You might find it challenging to make it work using local installations of Kubernetes like minikube, kind, k3d or similar products.
-Everest does not help you to spin-up Kubernetes cluster but it helps you to install all required components for Everest to run.
+You must have a publicly accessible Kubernetes cluster to use Everest.
+EKS or GKE is recommended, as it may be difficult to make it work with local installations of Kubernetes such as minikube, kind, k3d, or similar products.
+Everest does not help with spinning up a Kubernetes cluster but assists with installing all the necessary components for Everest to run.

 ## Getting started

-Percona Everest has two main components that help you set up the environment:
+The Percona Everest has two primary components that assist you in creating the environment:

-1. [CLI](https://github.com/percona/percona-everest-cli) implements the installation of required components for Everest to work
+1. [CLI](https://github.com/percona/percona-everest-cli), which installs Everest's required components.
-2. Backend that implements DBaaS features
+2. Backend, which installs DBaaS features.

-You can start playing with Everest using the following way
+To start using Everest, use the following commands:

 ```sh
 wget https://raw.githubusercontent.com/percona/percona-everest-backend/main/quickstart.yml
 docker-compose -f quickstart.yml up -d
 ```
-It will spin up the backend/frontend that will be accessible on the http://127.0.0.1:8080 address
+This will spin up the backend/frontend, accessible at http://127.0.0.1:8080.

 **Everest provisioning**

-To install all required operators in the headless mode you can run these commands
+Run the following commands to install all required operators in headless mode:

 ```
 git clone git@github.com:percona/percona-everest-cli